googleinterns/protein-embedding-retrieval/README.md

 caliban run --experiment_config demo.json pfam_experiment.py
 ```

-To run on cloud first connect to a GCP project (equippied with GPU resources) by running
+To run on cloud first connect to a GCP project (equipped with GPU resources) by running
 ```
 gcloud init
 ```